-Generally, the reed frequency of the unit alone mounted on an infinite mass is at least 15% above or below the unit operating speed.
+Generally, the reed frequency of the unit alone mounted on an infinite mass is at least 25% above; or 15% or more below the unit operating speed.
 If the system reed frequency is at or near operating speed, a decision must be made to raise or lower the system reed frequency by altering the rigidity of the motor-support structure.